Prerequisites: Have an amateur radio license with the proper privileges or be with someone who does.

 Amateur radio contests are like a race on a racetrack, but everyone gets to race on the same track.
 Some enjoy comparing their score to previous years, some clubs have a friendly contest between members, and some want to win division and class awards.

 You need to have an HF radio setup or be with someone who does.
-I highly recommend that you find a local contester so you can get hands-on experience.
+I highly recommend that you find a local operator so you can get hands-on experience.
 Most operators are happy to host new contesters.
-It also allows operators to swap out when they get tired – yes you will get tired!
+It also allows operators to swap out when they get tired – yes, you will get tired!

 First: What is a contest?
-An amateur radio contest is an on-the-air contest to try and make as many points as possible.
+An amateur radio contest is an on-the-air contest to try to make as many points as possible.
 Each contest is different and uses different radio modes (digital, CW, SSB) and has different ways of scoring points.
 Some have multipliers, and some don’t.
-Some have extra rules, some don’t.
+Some have extra rules; some don’t.

 Before the Contest: